-

 CONTINUING RESEARCH

 My primary research interest for the past decade and the years come regards the pioneering American physicist and entrepreneur Dr. Robert Jemision Van de Graaff.
 He invented an early particle accelerator that, together with his lab & business partner Dr. John G. Trump, was used to not only split atoms but to treat cancer (among many other practical uses).
-Their company - High Voltage Engineering Corporation - was a pioneer as well and was the basis of my major research paper for my graduate studies (now complete).
+Their company - High Voltage Engineering Corporation - was a pioneer as well and was the basis of my 2014 major research paper for my graduate studies: Smashing Atoms and Expectations - Entrepreneurial Science and the Dawn of Publicly-Funded High-Tech Venture Capital at Robert J. Van de Graaff's High Voltage Engineering Corporation.

 My primary research sites are at right.
 Below are sites where I have recently given papers or seminars on this research.